-Did you know that it refers to leading a lifestyle with a lot less water, than most Capetonians are accustomed to for more than a day?
+Did you know that it refers to leading a lifestyle with a lot less water than most Capetonians are accustomed to?

-Did you know that as Capetonians, we have the answers?
+Did you know that as Capetonians, we have the answer to this crisis?

-Similarly, the ANC led national government has been rather quiet in the provision of water, in its ownership and management of water sources, like the Theewaterskloof Dam.
+Similarly, the ANC-led national government has been rather quiet about its management of water sources.

-While the worry and preparations mount, reaching out a hand at to and for your neighbour could help smooth the edges of a difficult situation.
+While the worry and preparations mount, reaching out a hand to your neighbour could help smooth the edges of a difficult situation.

-The World Wide Fund (WWF) for Nature in their first weekly Wednesday Water File, encourages citizens to get to know their neighbours better and assist them, where possible.
+The World Wide Fund (WWF) for Nature in their first weekly Wednesday Water File, encouraged citizens to get to know their neighbours better and assist them, where possible.